-- System not disabled from previous remote start event - Vehicle theft alarm not active - Ignition in Off position for Keyless Enter-N-Go vehicle
+- System not disabled from previous remote start event - Vehicle theft alarm not active - Ignition in Off position for Keyless Enter-N-GoTM vehicle - Fuel level meets minimum requirement

 - Do not start or run an engine in a closed garage or confined area.
 Exhaust gas contains Carbon Monoxide (CO) which is odorless and colorless.
 Carbon Monoxide is poisonous and can cause serious injury or death when inhaled. - Keep Remote Keyless Entry (RKE) transmitters away from children.
 Operation of the Remote Start System, windows, door locks or other controls could cause serious injury or death.